Curated category

 - Lady Jane GreyJane Grey sat in the presence of her father or mother, speaking, keeping silence, sitting, standing, going, eating, drinking, merrily or sadly.

-- Thomas CranmerThomas Cranmer entered the world on the 2nd of July 1489 at Aslockton in Nottinghamshire, England.
-He was a younger son of Thomas Cranmer and his wife Agnes…
+- Thomas CranmerThomas Cranmer was born on the 2nd of July 1489 in the village of Aslockton in Nottinghamshire, England, a younger son from a modest gentry family with deep…

 - Henry Norris (courtier)Henry Norris arrived into a world fractured by the Wars of the Roses.
 His grandfather Sir William Norris fought at the Battle of Stoke Field on the 16th of…